yairzaf/university-project/README.md

  ### comment:
  comment will start with ';' at the begining of a line.

- assembler will ignore those lines.
+ the assembler will ignore those lines.

  examples: